gnosis/dex-research/dFusion/dFusionSpec.md

 Orders are matched in a batch auction with an arbitrage-free price clearing technique developed by Gnosis: [Uniform Clearing Prices]( https://github.com/gnosis/dex-research/blob/master/BatchAuctionOptimization/batchauctions.pdf).

 ## Summary
-The envisioned exchange will enable `K` accounts to trade via limit orders between `N` predefined ERC20 tokens.
+The envisioned exchange will enable `K` accounts to trade via limit orders between `T` predefined ERC20 tokens.
 Limit orders are collected and matched in batches, with each batch containing up to `M` orders.
 Orders within a batch can be matched directly (e.g. an order trading token A for B against another order trading token B for A) or in arbitrarily long "ringtrades" (e.g. an order trading token A for B, with another one trading token B for C, with a third one trading token C for A).